minojini2112/MarketAgent/README.md

 This will:
 - Initialize a stock market expert agent
-- Analyze the specified stock (default: RELIANCE)
+- Analyze the specified stock (default: JIOFINANCE)
 - Generate a detailed analysis report in `analysis.md`

 ## Understanding the Analysis